Curiouschild/Curiouschild.github.io/_posts/2019-5-3-employee-free-time.md

 * the comparator is kind of tricky, but building a linkedlist of intervals is also troublesome

+The main logic is the same with Merge K sorted LinkedList

 ```java
 class Solution {
     // merge intervals